Phraya Pan: Foundation of Suphan Buri

-Phraya Pan is credited with founding several cities, most notably Suphan Buri, which later became the principal city of the Suphannabhum Kingdom.
-Its foundation is traditionally dated between 877 and 882, coinciding with the appointment of Phraya Pan’s son, Pansa (พรรษา), as its first ruler.
-The Yonok Chronicle indicates that Pansa was likely succeeded by Chandra Devaraja, as suggested by the alignment of his reign with the period between 927 and 946, during which Tambralinga, led by Sujita and his son Kampoch, conducted military campaigns that conquered several polities in the Menam Valley.
-The chronicle further notes that Chandra Devaraja faced external threats, which are plausibly associated with these Tambralinga incursions.
+Phraya Pan is credited with founding several cities, of which the most notable is Suphan Buri, later the principal city of the Suphannabhum kingdom.
+Its foundation is traditionally dated between 877 and 882, coinciding with the appointment of his son Pansa (พรรษา) as its first ruler.

+The Yonok Chronicle suggests that Pansa was succeeded by Chandra Devaraja, whose reign would fall between 927 and 946.
+In those years Tambralinga, under Sujita and his son Kampoch, campaigned against several polities of the Menam valley, and the external threats the chronicle records Chandra Devaraja as facing have been associated with those incursions.